What is athleticism and have you got some?

 This week I have had the privilege to guest lecture at the University of Hertfordshire Sports Studies 1st year and 3rd year coaching modules.
 The topic was ‘The Art of Coaching: How to Communicate Effectively.’
 For ideas on this topic feel free to read the previous blog on this topic.

-One of the great things about watching other coaches is you can pick up some cool ideas for drills- a lot of the drills I saw were games based.
-This was great for me to see as I often tend to coach through technical drills and need to open up sooner into challenges/games which include more decision making.
+One of the great things about watching other coaches is you can pick up some cool ideas for drills – a lot of the drills I saw were games based.
+This was great for me to see as I often tend to coach through technical drills and I feel I need to open up the drills sooner into challenges/games which include more decision making.
 The use of decision making was the inspiration for this blog, and was something I referred to a lot in my recent workshop.

 Workshop Review

-This weekend I presented on the second in the APA series of workshops, ‘Coordination and Strength training for Sports.‘ Because the majority of attendees were tennis coaches and the focus of their work was with young athletes we focused on this area.
+This weekend I presented on the second in the APA series of workshops, ‘Coordination and Strength training for Sports.‘ Because the majority of attendees were tennis coaches and the focus of their work was with young athletes we focused on the area of skill, specifically coordination.
+Later on I’ll come back to the role of decision making.

 I wanted to achieve a few objectives in this workshop: